denoland/node_test/README.md

 ## Update the version

-Modify the verion number in `vendor.ts`, and run:
+Modify the verion number in `node_version.ts`, and run:

 ```
 deno task vendor